Key Concepts

 - Won't break your site if the script never loads (blocked by adblockers)

-- Allows you to load the script whenever you want without worrying about the order of the script and function calls
+- Allows you to load the script whenever you want without worrying about script and function call order

 But it also has some downsides:

 - It only works for functions where you don't need the return value.
-You can await the function call to get the return value, but this will block the rendering of the page.
+You can await the function call to get the return value, but this blocks rendering.

-- It can be confusing to debug if you're not aware of how it works.
+- Debugging may be confusing if you're not aware of how it works.

 const { onLoaded } = useScript('/script.js')